bitmakerla/estela/docs/bitmaker_cloud/api/local.md

 ---

 # Local Setup
+The following steps describe the way we deploy Bitmaker Cloud locally using Kubernetes on Minikube and AWS ECR as our registry host.
+Feel free to modify any files to fit your needs and propose your changes to expand the compatibility of Bitmaker Cloud with other platforms.

-To run bitmaker API in a local environment, we use minikube as a cluster for kubernetes.
+To run the Bitmaker Cloud API in a local environment, we use Minikube as a cluster for Kubernetes.
-- The database for django API is configured as a Docker service.
+- The database for Django API is configured as a Docker service.
-- In local we use a local registry setting as a Docker service. *in deployment we use aws registry*
+- In local we use a local registry setting as a Docker service. (*in production we use AWS ECR*)

-If it is the first time you build the app, do the following steps:
+If this is the first time you build the app, take the following steps:

+- Create a `Makefile` using the `Makefile.example` file in `bitmaker-api/`.
+Set the value of the `REPOSITORY` variable to your AWS registry host.

-- Configure the aws client with your credentials.
+- Configure the AWS CLI with your credentials.
 Check [the official guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for more information.

-- Start the minikube cluster and the database container.
+- Start the Minikube cluster and the database container.
   ```bash
   $ make start
   ```